HelpMeBalance/Web_2/README.md

-# Symfony Twig Template Workshop
+# HelpMeBalance

-This repository contains my homework assignment for the Symfony Twig Template Workshop.
-In this assignment, I have created and implemented templates using Twig, the powerful templating engine for Symfony.
+This repository contains the Web Project

 ## Getting Started